HKUSHXLab/fastdfs/README.md

 ### 1. Prepare Your Data

-Structure your relational data as an RDB dataset with a `metadata.yaml` file:
+Structure your relational data as an RDB with a `metadata.yaml` file:

 ```yaml
 # metadata.yaml